caffeine-suite/caffeine-script/README.md

 ## CaffeineScript and CoffeeScript

 I owe a debt of gratitude to Jeremy Ashkenas, the author of CoffeeScript.
 It is my primary inspiration, and what the CaffeineScript compiler is currently written in.

-## Status

-CaffeineScript is still a work in progress.
-I am not using it in any code yet.
-Progress is very good, though, and it *may* be ready soon.